jajokl/grouper-ref-impl/README.md

 4. `cd HOME`
 5. Optional: `cd campus_data`.
-If you enabled Shibboleth-based Grouper authentication in the web configuration tool, you __must__ copy the needed certificates and keys into this directory.
+	  * If you enabled Shibboleth-based Grouper authentication in the web configuration tool, you __must__ copy the needed certificates and keys  into this directory.
 The needed files are: `cachain.pem`, `server_ssl.crt`, `server_ssl.key`, `shib_sp-cert.pem`, and `shib_sp-key.pem`.
- You __may__ also add your IdP metadata to `HOME/campus_metadata` using the filename `idp-metadata.xml` instead of having the setup scripts download the metadata for you via the webform URL.
+	  * You __may__ also add your IdP metadata to `HOME/campus_metadata` using the filename `idp-metadata.xml` instead of having the setup scripts download the metadata for you via the webform URL.
-It is sometumes helpful to bring a simple Apache-based Shibboleth SP on-line, configure it with the appropriate metadata, and test before doing the above steps.
+	  * It is sometimes helpful to bring a simple Apache-based Shibboleth SP on-line, configure it with the appropriate metadata, and test before doing the above steps.
-_Optionally_, you can replace the InCommon `school_logo.png` and `favicon.ico` files with appropriate campus images.
+	  * _Optionally_, you can replace the InCommon `school_logo.png` and `favicon.ico` files with appropriate campus images.
 6. `./setup_grouper.sh`
 7. `./build.sh`
 8. `./startup.sh`